pedscoffee/PhysicianPromptEngineering/prompt-generator.md

     <div class="support-section">
         <h3>Found this useful?</h3>
-        <p>This project and this tool could have been a product or a start up like most AI related apps right now.
-My goal instead is to create a resource to give back to the medical community.
-Use it for free!</p>
         <p> If this tool has helped streamline your clinical workflow, consider supporting the project with a small tip.
 Your support helps keep this resource free and ad-free for all clinicians.</p>
         <p>Students: Don't even think about it. </p>
         <a href="https://donate.stripe.com/14A9ANf3K8VjeAW7pT8bS00" target="_blank" class="tip-jar-btn">☕ Support with a Tip</a>